fcrepo3/fcrepo-before33/src/test/scripts/README.txt

                        your environment.
 See the comments in the script for details.

+    sanity.sh          Modify the -Dfedora.hostname and -Dfedora.port values as
+                       appropriate.

     *.properties       These are install.properties files for automatically installing specific configurations of the Fedora
                        server for testing.
 As with env.sh, these files